 The Upper East Side's Moti Mahal Delux serves rich Indian food with imperial origins.

-Entries tagged with 'the vegetarian option'
+'the vegetarian option' on Serious Eats

 The solid, comforting Italian food being served up at Adelina's isn't likely to be the most memorable food you'll ever eat, but its diverse, vegetarian-friendly menu offers plenty of affordable and appealing options perfect for sharing along with a bottle of wine.